SmileiPIC/Smilei/doc/Sphinx/introduction.rst

 * 3D cartesian geometry

 We greatly appreciate external users trying this code and giving feedback.
-At the moment, developer rights are still restricted, but the branch smilei-open is accessible by everybody.
-To become a developer and be allowed to push your modifications, please contact:
+At the moment, developer rights are still restricted.
+To become a developer, please contact:

 * mickael.grech@polytechnique.edu
 * julien.derouillat@cea.fr